RusticiSoftware/scormcloud-api-v2-client-ruby/docs/CourseApi.md

 api_instance = RusticiSoftwareCloudV2::CourseApi.new

 opts = {
-  more: "more_example" # String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
+  more: 'more_example', # String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
 An opaque value, construction and parsing may change without notice.
-  since: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
+  since: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
-  _until: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
+  _until: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
-  filter: "filter_example", # String | Optional string which filters results by a specified field (described by filterBy).
+  filter: 'filter_example', # String | Optional string which filters results by a specified field (described by filterBy).
-  filter_by: "filter_by_example", # String | Optional enum parameter for specifying the field on which to run the filter.
+  filter_by: 'filter_by_example', # String | Optional enum parameter for specifying the field on which to run the filter.
 Defaults to course_id.
-  order_by: "order_by_example", # String | Optional enum parameter for specifying the field and order by which to sort the results.
+  order_by: 'order_by_example', # String | Optional enum parameter for specifying the field and order by which to sort the results.
 Defaults to creation_date_desc.
   include_registration_count: false, # BOOLEAN | Include the registration count in the results
-  include_course_metadata: false # BOOLEAN | Include course metadata in the results.
+  include_course_metadata: false, # BOOLEAN | Include course metadata in the results.
 If the course has no metadata, adding this parameter has no effect.
-  tags: ["tags_example"] # Array<String> |
+  tags: ['tags_example'] # Array<String> |
 }

 begin